Everything You've Come to Expect: Tours and other performances

 In January 2016, the band announced a tour of Europe and the U.S. which began that March, In February they extended the tour into July, with dates added in the United Kingdom, Ireland, Italy, Mexico and Japan.
 On 24 March, they played live in Cambridge.
 This was the tour's opening performance and the Last Shadow Puppets first performance since 2010.
 In March and April 2016, the band announced dates in Germany and England, and in May they announced their U.S. tour.
 During the tour the Last Shadow Puppets were supported by Jeff Wootton, Yak, Cam Avery and Alexandra Savior.

 The band also headlined several music festivals, including Coachella, Radio 1's Big Weekend, Primavera Sound, Rockwave, T in the Park and Lollapalooza in Chicago.
 In April 2016, the Last Shadow Puppets played a show at Webster Hall, while reviewing the show for Q, Georgina Newman said, "The giggles and in-jokes are merely colour, because The Last Shadow Puppets are far more interested in underlining how far they've come musically.
 The orchestral pop framework the band established in 2008 is now fully fleshed out, with some well-defined muscle".
 In June 2016, the band performed on the pyramid stage at the Glastonbury Festival.
 During the set, they performed a cover of "Moonage Daydream" in memory of Bowie.
 In July the Last Shadow Puppets played two nights at Alexandra Palace in London, on the second date, they were joined by Johnny Marr for a cover of the Smiths' "Last Night I Dreamt That Somebody Loved Me".
 They ended their 2016 tour on 26 August by playing at the Rock en Seine festival in Paris, France.
 The group were joined by touring members Davey Latter, Loren Humphrey, Tyler Parkford and string section members, Caroline Buckman, Claudia Chopek, Jennifer Takamatsu and Mikala Schmitz.

 The Last Shadow Puppets made a number of television performances in promotion of Everything You've Come to Expect including on the late-night talk shows Le Grand Journal, Late Night with Seth Meyers, The Late Late Show with James Corden, and Later...with Jools Holland.
 In March 2016, they played an acoustic set at VOX Studios in Los Angeles, and a week later, an intimate show at Club 69 for Studio Brussel, where they played the album in full, as well as five tracks from their debut.
-Several live sessions were recorded for radio stations such as Sirius XM, Flux FM and BBC Radio 2.
+Several live sessions were recorded for radio stations such as SiriusXM, Flux FM and BBC Radio 2.
 Another acoustic session was recorded for Spotify at their studios in London.